Coach Mark Turgeon

-In addition to his success on the court, Coach Turgeon is a leader in the local and national community, supporting the Special Olympic and several organizations fighting cancer.
+In addition to his success on the court, Coach Turgeon is a leader off the court in the local and national community, supporting the Special Olympic and several organizations fighting cancer.

 This year, Mark joins a distinguished list of past recipients of the YLF Community Champion Award, including Brooks Robinson, Ryan Zimmerman, Kevin Plank, the Lerner Family, and Gary Williams.

 This year's golf event will take place on October 5, 2020.
-Show your support by attending or sponsoring a sign of congratulations for Coach Turgeon (see below for details).
+Show your support: attending, sponsor a sign of congratulations, or donate a "Sweet $16 for Turge"!
+(Click for Details).

 Mark Turgeon is fresh off his ninth season at the helm of the University of Maryland men’s basketball team, most recently leading the Terrapins to the 2020 Big Ten Championship.
 Turgeon has recorded winning seasons in all nine years and four NCAA Tournaments appearances in the last five applicable seasons, while being named Big Ten Coach of the Year in 2015.

 Turgeon is active in the College Park community and has hosted the Coaches vs. Cancer Season Tip-Off Breakfast in conjunction with the American Cancer Society and the National Association of Basketball Coaches for five years.
 Over the past four seasons, Turgeon worked with the Infiniti Coaches Charity Challenge to raise money and awareness for the Alzheimer’s Association.
 In addition, Turgeon and his team worked with the Special Olympics of Maryland and hosted a basketball clinic for athletes in the organization along with inviting them to home games the past five seasons.
 Turgeon also participated in the Special Olympics Relay Across America carrying the Flame for Hope through the College Park campus in 2016.